day8/re-frame/docs/Effects.md

     (reset! re-frame.db/app-db value)))
 ```

-So, yeah, simple.
+So, yeah, simple ... and, because of it, I an almost guarantee there's no bug in ... bang, crash, smoke, flames.

 > Note: the return value of an effect handler is ignored.

 ### :db Not Always Needed

-An effects map does not have to include the `effect key` `:db`.
+An effects map does not need to include the `effect key` `:db`.

-It is perfectly reasonable and valid for an event handler
+It is perfectly valid for an event handler
-to return effects which do not include an update to `app-db`.
+to not change `app-db`.

-In fact, it is perfectly okay for an event handler to return
+In fact, it is perfectly valid for an event handler to return
 an effects map of `{}`.
 Slightly puzzling, but not a problem.

 ### What Makes This Work?